Detecting Website Hacked: Warning Signs and Action Steps

 Even though dealing with a hacked website might be frustrating, it’s important to take action immediately in order to limit the damage and restore the security of your website.
 Here’s a step-by-step guide to help you handle the situation:

-If you have the chance to shut down your website, do it right away.
+One of the steps to deal with a website hacked situation is to take your website offline temporarily.
 By doing this, you will be able to stop further damage and safeguard your visitors from any potential dangers.

+In case a website hacked, updating passwords is a critical measure that should not be disregarded by anyone.
 All user accounts connected to your website, such as the admin account, hosting, and database, should have new passwords.
-Change passwords for all of them, but remember to use a strong and different password for each.

 Step 4: Update all software